 Yet one more recording is in the official output of the Wilson McKinley: the cassette-

 What does a Wilson McKinley instrumental album of hymns sound like?
 Occasionally awful, like the circus music effect of “How Great Thou Art.”
 Sometimes like the band of old, as in their credible instrumental of their own “Almighty God.”
-And on one occasion, it’s completely chaotic, as in the last minute of “Come By Here;” yes, the great Wilson McKinley did an instrumental of Kum ba ya!
+And on one occasion, it’s completely chaotic, as in the last minute of “Come By Here;” yes, the great Wilson McKinley did an instrumental of Kum Ba Ya!
 Towards the end, Randy and Tom both begin a chaotic little riff, ending in a frantic flurry of drumming and keyboard trills and Tom’s “Wipeout” laugh.
 The track ends as Jimmy calls out, “Hey, wait a minute!”
 The cassette version was carefully faded before that point, I assure you!
 The whole sorry project was like trying to get a racehorse to pull a hay wagon.

 It was a pathetic waste of good talent.
 One track managed to rise above the mush, and even made it to the band’s live playlist as late as 1979: their jazzy remake of a Jesus People classic (“Jesus, Jesus, can I tell you how I feel, you have given us your Spirit, we love you so!”)
 Their approach definitely elevated the material, and the restored track of “Jesus, Jesus” ends disc one of Now I’m a Jesus Freak!
 So it’s the only two minutes of that album that is likely to be released, and trust me, I picked the best out of what is decidedly the worst idea of their careers.
 But it wasn’t their idea, nor were closing down the “I Am,” moving to “The Ranch” and curtailing their Jesus Rock recording right at the height of their ministry.

 But the Wilson McKinley were still being sent out to witness and give concerts, raising enough money from subscriptions to Truth and sales of their albums to help keep the home ministry going.
 And on the road, they were free to play any songs they wished.
-The cassette tapes recorded (from the audience, unfortunately) by their sound man, Greg Beumer, show energy, vitality, and a steady stream of new material worthy of their reputation.
+The cassette tapes recorded by their sound man, Greg Beumer, show energy, vitality, and a steady stream of new material worthy of their reputation.
 And they embraced the new variety in their sound, including Gospel Quartet material as well as hard rock, Country Gospel, and the aforementioned instrumentals here and there.
-Due to the terrible fidelity of those live cassettes, it will be difficult to make the concerts sound reasonable, but from a song quality and performance point of view, it’s classic Wilson McKinley expanding their range and well worth hearing.
+Due to the terrible fidelity of those live cassettes, it has been difficult to make the concerts sound reasonable, but from a song quality and performance point of view, it’s classic Wilson McKinley expanding their range, and well worth hearing.
 And to their credit, they tried to get approval to record a new album of original Jesus Rock, but were turned down.
 It’s also to their credit that they kept touring, ministering wholeheartedly to those in front of them.